Information for Authors

 - Real-time rendering and interaction with anatomy models

-The submission to the poster track at EG VCBM consists of a ½ – 1-page abstract (12pt) optionally including pictures.
-The posters will be reviewed by the poster conference chairs and the abstracts of the accepted posters will be included in the conference publications.
+The submission to the poster track at EG VCBM consists of a ½ – 1-page abstract (9pt, 12px, or 0.75em) optionally including pictures.
+The references and images do not count into the page limit (i.e., you can have an extra page with references).
+The poster abstracts will be reviewed by the poster conference chairs and the abstracts of the accepted posters will be included in the conference publications.
 The material from the poster can be re-used for a full paper submission somewhere else and this act is not to be considered as a self-plagiarism.
 Authors of the accepted posters are expected to bring their poster to the conference, register for the conference participation, and present their work at the poster at the time of the poster session.
-Please submit your non-anonymized poster submissions including authors names, affiliations, and acknowledgments to email@example.com.
+Please submit your non-anonymized poster abstract submissions including authors names, affiliations, and acknowledgments to email@example.com.

 Poster review will not be double-blind, so please make sure your poster submissions is including authors names, affiliations, and acknowledgments.